 - Discussion Session Host: member of the Carpentries community who facilitates a discussion session.

-- Discussion Session Coordinator: a volunteer from the Mentoring Subcommittee whose responsiblities include updating the scheduling Etherpad and emailing invitations to instructors.
+- Discussion Session Coordinator: a volunteer from the Instructor Development Committee whose responsiblities include updating the scheduling Etherpad and emailing invitations to instructors.
 For more information about this role, see the role description.

 - The Carpentries are community based projects and the community needs opportunity to interact.

 - The Carpentries believe in jugyokenkyu, or “lesson study”, and evidence-based education so instructors need opportunity to share experiences.

 - The Carpentries are continuing to increase the number of instructors and develop new lessons.
 New instructors would like to hear from experienced teachers who have recently taught to help prepare for upcoming workshops.

 Hosting discussion sessions is a great way to meet more people in the Carpentries community, to get to know the organisation better, to learn from the experiences of others and to share your own knowledge and experience with an even greater number of people.